mui/mui-x/docs/data/date-pickers/time-picker/time-picker-zh.md

 ## 基本用法

-The date picker is rendered as a modal dialog on mobile, and a textbox with a popup on desktop.
+The time picker is rendered as a modal dialog on mobile, and a textbox with a popup on desktop.

 {{"demo": "BasicTimePicker.js"}}